"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 "On Thursday morning last, about 6:50, the United States mail steamer LYDIA THOMPSON, on her regular run from Whatcom to Seattle, met with an unfortunate mishap that will cost her owners, Thompson Bros., of Seattle, thousands of dollars and possibly the loss of their fine steamer, that has been their pride for the past five years.

 She left East Sound on her regular time and was running at full speed when she struck on the north end of Shag Rock reef and held there fast.
 The tide was full at the time and she ran onto the rock some twenty-five feet before she came to a stop, and all efforts to get her off with her own steam proved fruitless.
 Pilot Millard Hutchinson, who was on watch, seeing his danger gave her all the wheel he could and the backing bells, but too late to avoid the trouble.
-With the ebbing of the tide the stern of the steamer settled down on the rock, and on the next flood, refusing to lift, her hold and after cabins filled with water.
-When the writer saw her she was lying at an angle of about 45 degrees and was somewhat listed to port, her bow about 25-ft out of water and pointing toward the shore, and about 40-ft of her stern underwater, her galley, dining room, smoking room and part of the ladies cabin being completely submerged.
+With the ebbing of the tide, the stern of the steamer settled down on the rock, and on the next flood, refusing to lift, her hold and after cabins filled with water.
+When the writer saw her she was lying at an angle of about 45 degrees and was somewhat listed to port, her bow about 25 feet out of the water and pointing toward the shore, and about 40 feet of her stern underwater, her galley, dining room, smoking room, and part of the ladies cabin being completely submerged.

 ashore at "Guthrie Cabin", Orcas Island, WA.